Overclock.net Professionalism Initiative

 Reps should not be discussed in signatures.
 There is too fine of a line between begging for reps and legitimately reminding members about the rep system, so the line is drawn at not mentioning reps at all in signatures.

 External linking within signatures is permitted, however the links used need to be in relation to Overclock.net's subject matter and conform to the Community Guidelines.
 External linking can be used to connect resources to OCN such as Image/File hosting or Stat sites for example, this is not an exhaustive list.

 Other Formatting Info

-Do not include white text, or text that matches the background color of the site, in your posts.
-The reasoning for this is a simple request that we make because Google's search spiders view this type of same-color text as keyword spam, which is not something we want to be associated with.
+Do not include white text, or text that matches the background colour of the site, in your posts.
+The reasoning for this is a simple request that we make because Google's search spiders view this type of same-colour text as keyword spam, which is not something we want to be associated with.

 All Threads/Posts and any other typed communication form on Overclock.net needs to be at a Font size that allows for viewers to EASILY